tsunami416604/azure-docs.hu-hu/articles/key-vault/general/tutorial-net-create-vault-azure-web-app.md

 Keresse meg és nyissa meg a Startup.cs fájlt a akvwebapp-projektben.

-Adja hozzá ezt a két sort a fejléchez:
+Adja hozzá a következő sorokat a fejléchez:

 ```csharp
 using Azure.Identity;